• Home

 Instructions

 • Rim the glasses.
-If you don’t have a glass rimmer, you can use two small plates.
-First dip the glass upside down into lime juice.
-Then dip the glass and swirl it around on a plate with margarita salt.
+If you don't have a glass rimmer, you can use two small plates.
+First dip the glass upside down into Lime juice.
+Then dip the glass and swirl it around on a plate with Margarita salt.

 • Pour blended cocktail into the glass.
 Enjoy!

-Notes
+Recipe Notes

 How To Make a Watermelon Margarita for One: 2oz Tequila (4 Tbsp), 0.5oz Watermelon Liqueur (1 Tbsp), 1 teaspoon lime juice or 1 squeeze of a lime, 3-5 oz watermelon watermelon juice depending on how strong you like it.
 Mix in a cocktail shaker and serve over ice.